claes/hemlis/README.md

 ### Is Hemlis secure?

-Hemlis is at its core just a way to copy data to files in locations as specified with Nix, but witout Nix being "aware of them".
+Hemlis is at its core just a way to copy data to files in locations as specified with Nix, but witout Nix being aware of them.
 With this I mean, the Nix interpreter will only handle strings.
 It will not know they represent paths to files, and it will therefore not copy files to the Nix store.
 The actual value of the secrets are never in play in the Nix config.
+This is otherwise a big risk for users new to Nix.

 Hemlis does not apply any encryption itself.
 Since it is not a complete solution, just a building block, it can be used in secure or insecure ways.